-RCMP Marine Security Enforcement Team (MSET) and Shiprider will once again be patrolling Ontario waterways during the entire 2017 boating season and they want your help!
+The RCMP will once again be patrolling Ontario waterways during the entire 2019 boating season.

 You can make a difference to help keep our border and waterways safe.
 If you SEE or HEAR something suspicious REPORT IT.

-We value your knowledge and familiarity with your area and are counting on you to help.
-If something seems odd or out of the ordinary, do your part to help keep our communities safe by notifying the authorities.
+We value your knowledge, common sense and familiarity with your area and are counting on you to help.
+If something seems odd or out of the ordinary, let authorities know and do your part to help keep our communities safe.

 If you notice suspicious behaviour, take note of details, such as: